wikkyk/mlb/README.md

    pass `root=` as `mlbinstall` will not calculate the root device.
 Currently the command line cannot be longer than 40 characters (more just won't fit in the MBR).
+ - `[-vbr]` will make `mlbinstall` ignore the space for the partition table, giving you more space for the command line.
+You can safely use it if you're installing to a Volume Boot Record (partition) and not the Master Boot Record, e.g. for using with another bootloader in multi-OS setups.

 `mlbinstall` is quite noisy if it detects any problems.
 Restore your MBR from backup, fix the problems, and try again.
 If it succeeds, it won't say anything.